fhoedemakers/pico-infonesPlus/README.md

 > Note: When the emulator won't start and the screen shows "No signal", press the run button once again.
 The emulator will now boot.

-### Image: One player setup only
+### Image: one or two player setup with usb controller and NES controller port

+For single player games, connect either an USB controller **or** a NES controller.
+Not both!

-USB and NES are player 1
+For two player games: Connect a USB controller for player 1 and a NES controller for player 2.

 ![Image](assets/WaveShareRP2040_1.jpg)

 ![Image](assets/WaveShareRP2040_2.jpg)

-### Image: Two player setup using NES controllers
+### Image: Two player setup using two NES controllers or a USB controller and a NES controller

+Choose either of the following:

+- Connect two NES controllers
-(You can also connect an USB controller and a NES controller to port 2)
+- Connect a USB controller for player 1 and a NES controller for player 2.
+You can use either NES controller ports.

 ![Image](assets/2plwsrp2040.png)